Bellingham, Washington: Literary scene

 Bellingham is home to an active writers community at the local universities and independent of them.
 Western Washington University's English Department publishes the Bellingham Review.
 In 2011, the city hosted the first annual Chuckanut Writers Conference, run by Whatcom Community College and Village Books, a local bookstore.
-Clover, A Literary Rag, a publication of the Independent Writers' Studio, has produced 9 volumes since 2010.
+Clover, A Literary Rag, a publication of the Independent Writers' Studio, has produced nine volumes since 2010.
 The city is home to writers including Steve Martini and George Dyson.
-Bellingham Public Library provides free library services at the Central Library, Barkley Branch and Fairhaven Branch.
+The Bellingham Public Library provides free library services at the Central Library, Barkley Branch and Fairhaven Branch.

 Local theater

 Bellingham's theater culture is boosted by the performing arts department at Western Washington University.
 There are several theaters and productions in Bellingham: